majeinfo/chaingun/README.md

   protocol: http                # could be https
   method: GET

+variables:		# You can define here variables that can be reused later
+  customer: bob
+  amount: 1000

 feeder:			# Only one Feeder can be defined
   type: csv		# MAND - csv if the only supported type
   filename: data1.csv	# MAND - the first line gives the column names and so the variable names